 Anxiety is a natural response to a stressful situation.
 Sometimes though once we’ve experienced it, it’s difficult to stop.
-If you feel anxious, hypnotherapy can help,
+If you feel anxiety, hypnotherapy can help,

-So I know if anyone has had a panic attack, these are the more serious side effects you can experience.
+So I know if anyone has had a panic attack, these are the more severe side effects of anxiety you can experience.

 anxiety symptoms can include:

-This component produces anxiety symptoms which affect us on a purely psychological level and are mostly as a direct result of adrenaline release during the ‘fight or fight’ response.
+This component produces anxiety symptoms which affect us on a purely psychological level and are mostly as a direct result of adrenaline released during the ‘flight or fight’ response.

 Secondly, there is a psychological component, characterised by anxiety symptoms such as:

-For phobias and post-traumatic stress, the memory of a particular incident can be so vivid it’s in the forefront of your mind the whole time.
-This is a clue to how to deal with it, as the emotional response from the amygdala keeps the memory of the incident in the forefront of the mind.
+For phobias and post-traumatic stress, the memory of a particular incident can be so vivid it’s at the forefront of your mind the whole time.
 I have found those with the highest phobic response to be highly imaginative.
-Some people play the incident over and over and that reinforces the anxiety.
+Some people play the incident over and over, and that reinforces the Anxiety.
 Understanding what’s going on in the brain can help things enormously.

 Solution-focused therapy for anxiety

-Cognitive behavioural therapy can help you become more aware when a problem is triggered and help you understand why you may have responded a particular way.
+Cognitive behavioural therapy can help you become more aware when a problem is triggered.
+Helping you understand why you may have responded a particular way.
 By running small experiments, you can learn that our initial response is unfounded or untrue and can learn to rationalise behaviour.

 Using Outcomes, we can measure progress and keep moving towards a positive outcome.